-(a) Except as otherwise provided in section 80-3.9 of this Subpart, within 60 days of the pre-hearing conference, the final hearing shall be completed, unless the hearing officer determines that extraordinary circumstances warrant a limited and time specific extension.

-(b) Except in the case of an expedited hearing pursuant to Education Law §3020-b, all evidence shall be submitted by the parties within no later than 125 days of the filing of charges and no additional evidence shall be accepted after such time, absent extraordinary circumstances beyond the control of the parties.

-(c) Hearing officer powers.
-The hearing officer shall have the power to administer, the hearing process including, but not limited to:

-- (1) regulate the course of the hearing:

-- (2) set the time and place for continued hearing dates;

-- (3) administer oaths;

-- (4) direct the parties to appear; and

-(5) decide such additional applications and motions, as may occur during the course of the hearing.

-- (d) Parties rights.

-- (1) At the hearing, the parties have the right to::

-- (i) to be represented by an attorney;

-- (ii) confront and cross-examine witnesses;
+- (a) Except as otherwise provided in section 80-3.9 of this Subpart, within 60 days of the pre-hearing conference, the final hearing shall be completed, unless the hearing officer determines that extraordinary circumstances warrant a limited and time specific extension. - (b) Except in the case of an expedited hearing pursuant to Education Law §3020-b, all evidence shall be submitted by the parties within no later than 125 days of the filing of charges and no additional evidence shall be accepted after such time, absent extraordinary circumstances beyond the control of the parties. - (c) Hearing officer powers.
+The hearing officer shall have the power to administer, the hearing process including, but not limited to: - (1) regulate the course of the hearing: - (2) set the time and place for continued hearing dates; - (3) administer oaths; - (4) direct the parties to appear; and - (5) decide such additional applications and motions, as may occur during the course of the hearing. - (d) Parties rights. - (1) At the hearing, the parties have the right to:: - (i) to be represented by an attorney; - (ii) confront and cross-examine witnesses;

-(iii) subpoena witnesses; and

-(iv) make such additional motions and applications as may be needed in order to effectively defend or prosecute the case; provided that such motions and applications do not delay the case.

-(e) The employee shall:

-(1) have a reasonable opportunity to defend his or her self at the hearing and have a right to testify in his or her own behalf; and

-(2) not be required to testify at the hearing; and

-(3) have the right to a public hearing, provided that the employee notifies the hearing officer at least 24 hours before the first day of the hearing that he or she demands a public hearing rather than a private hearing.

-(f) The technical rules of evidence do not apply to hearings held under section 3020-a or 3020-b of the Education Law.
+- (iii) subpoena witnesses; and - (iv) make such additional motions and applications as may be needed in order to effectively defend or prosecute the case; provided that such motions and applications do not delay the case. - (e) The employee shall: - (1) have a reasonable opportunity to defend his or her self at the hearing and have a right to testify in his or her own behalf; and - (2) not be required to testify at the hearing; and - (3) have the right to a public hearing, provided that the employee notifies the hearing officer at least 24 hours before the first day of the hearing that he or she demands a public hearing rather than a private hearing. - (f) The technical rules of evidence do not apply to hearings held under section 3020-a or 3020-b of the Education Law. - of the proceedings.
+Upon request, a copy of the record shall be provided by the

-(g) The Commissioner shall arrange for the preparation of an accurate record of the proceedings.
-Upon request, a copy of the record shall be provided by the Commissioner to the hearing officer and/or the parties at the department's expense.
-Any incremental cost incurred for preparing a daily copy for a party and the hearing officer that is in addition to the base amount payable by the Commissioner for preparation of the final record shall be paid by the party requesting daily copy, or shall be shared equally by the parties where both parties request daily copy.

-(h) No photos, audio or video recordings may be taken at hearings, except with the permission of the hearing officer where the hearing officer determines that the hearing is a public hearing and the prohibition in Civil Rights Law §52 against televising, broadcasting or taking of motion pictures of the testimony of witnesses does not apply.
+Commissioner to the hearing officer and/or the parties at the department's expense.
+Any incremental cost incurred for preparing a daily copy for a party and the hearing officer that is in addition to the base amount payable by the Commissioner for preparation of the final record shall be paid by the party requesting daily copy, or shall be shared equally by the parties where both parties request daily copy. - (h) No photos, audio or video recordings may be taken at hearings, except with the permission of the hearing officer where the hearing officer determines that the hearing is a public hearing and the prohibition in Civil Rights Law §52 against televising, broadcasting or taking of motion pictures of the testimony of witnesses does not apply.

 Such determination shall be upon written notice to the parties, who shall be afforded an opportunity to be heard, and the hearing officer shall ensure that the privacy rights of any student under the age of 18 are protected.
-The provisions of this subdivision shall not apply to the use of live, two-way closed circuit television in accordance with to Education Law §3020-a(3)(c)(i)(C) .
+The provisions of this subdivision shall not apply to the use of live, two-way closed circuit television in accordance with to Education Law §3020-a(3)(c)(i)(C).